-I’ll be honest with you.
-I never make New Year’s resolutions anymore.
-I don’t like putting a date on when I’ll ‘finally be perfectly-on-plan’ . . . because let’s face it – we never are.
-No matter how hard we try to start the year off by promising ourselves we won’t even lick the spoon – it rarely, if ever, happens.
+I’ll be honest with you, I never make New Year’s resolutions anymore.
+I don’t like putting a date on when I’ll ‘finally be perfectly on-plan’ . . . because let’s face it – we’ll never be perfect.
+Instead, healthy weight loss happens with a little common sense.

-Processed foods contain a lot of additives that cause intense food cravings.
+Processed foods contain additives that create intense food cravings.
 And it’s not just, “Hmm, I want a piece of pie” cravings but the kind of cravings that make you start a bag of chips and finish them all in one sitting – and then want more.

 He went on to say, “Top scientists in the U.S. say that yes, for some people, the most highly loaded salty, sugary, fatty foods are every bit as addictive as some narcotics.” (source)

-These food additives are also suspected to mess with your metabolism.
+These food additives are suspected to mess with your metabolism as well.

-These are the diets that have you juicing for 10 days to lose 10 lbs. or eating less than 1200 calories (this also messes with your metabolism).
-These kinds of diets may start out with a big weight loss, but nine times out of ten it’s water weight that disappears, not the weight that you really need to lose.
-The more you do these extreme diets, the more confused your metabolism becomes until it’s not working at all.
-Extreme diets end up causing you to gain weight instead of losing it.
+These are the diets that have you juicing for 10 days to lose 10 lbs. or eating less than 1,200 calories.
+They may start out with a big weight loss, but nine times out of ten it’s water weight.
+Extreme diets give you a confused metabolism – and when that happens the pounds come back along with a few or their friends.
+In the end, extreme diets end up causing you to gain weight instead of lose it.

 Ditch the diets.
 Forget all the fancy packaged freezer meals.
 Throw away the calorie counting.
 Then how do you ‘diet’?
 With a consistent lifestyle of moderation and self-control.

 When you’re home, eat what you know is healthy and eat it in moderation – don’t stuff yourself just because you’re eating healthy food.
-Eat until your satisfied and don’t go back for more.
-And remember, additives in processed don’t do a thing to help you control your eating.
-The more out of control you are, the better they like it.
+Eat until your satisfied and then. . .stop.

 Does this mean you can never have a treat again?
 Absolutely not!
 Save that small slice of wedding cake or the modest scoop of ice cream for those special occasions that only come around once in a while.
 Make note of that coming event and when you get there, allow yourself a small slice.
 Enjoy it, be done, and go back to a healthy lifestyle.

 5.)
-Do eat more protein, less carbs, and include healthy fats.
+Eat more protein, a little less starch, and include healthy fats.